 - Grammar mistakes - Use the spell check feature to look for any grammar mistakes and remember to set to “English – Australia.”

-- Appearance is everything - Make a resume design that doesn’t look like everyone else’s.
-Presenting information in neat and organized layout makes the difference.
+- Appearance is important - Make a resume design that doesn’t look like everyone else’s.
+Presenting information in a neat and organized layout makes the difference.

-- Personal info - Never inform your passport details, nationality, visa, date of birth, gender, religion, hobbies or marital status.
+- Personal info - Never include your passport details, nationality, visa, date of birth, gender, religion, hobbies or marital status.

-- Unrelated info - Do not inform courses unrelated to the job (e.g. Advanced Computer skills in Cleaner resume)
+- Unrelated info - Do not include courses unrelated to the job (e.g. Advanced Computer skills in a Cleaner resume)

-- Too much info - Do not list too many duties you have performed in previous experiences.
+- Too much info - Do not list too many duties you have performed in previous experience.
 Only list those relevant for the role you are applying for.

-- Redundancy - Don’t list repeated duties for different work experiences.
+- Redundancy - Don’t list repeated duties for different work experience

 - Picture - Avoid attaching your picture unless required by the job ad.